 Risks and Side Effects

 Keep in mind that not all carbohydrates are created equally.
-Despite the benefits associated with complex carbs and fiber, refined carbohydrates are typically lacking in many important nutrients and have been tied to a higher risk of inflammation, insulin resistance, elevated high blood sugar and increased triglyceride levels.
+Despite the benefits associated with complex carbs and fiber, refined carbohydrates are typically lacking in many important nutrients and have been tied to a higher risk of inflammation and insulin resistance.
+There’s also research indicating that refined carbohydrate consumption can cause elevated high blood sugar and increased triglyceride levels.

 Consuming excess amounts of added sugar can also cause a slew of negative side effects.
 Sugar-sweetened beverages, for example, have been linked to a higher risk of obesity, type 2 diabetes and metabolic syndrome, which is a cluster of conditions that can increase the risk of heart disease, diabetes and stroke.